marcouderzo/CSDemoParser/Worklog.md

 We came up with a different way of doing it, by differenciating partial crouches and full crouches.

-We basically check for then first time m_vecViewOffset[2] lowers after a standing-state, and we define this behaviour as crouch_event_init.
-Then we check for m_vecViewOffset[2] to lower again down to 46.044968f, which is a full crouch, defined as crouch_event_full.
+We basically check for then first time m_vecViewOffset[2] lowers after a standing-state, and we define this behaviour as `player_crouch_init`.
+Then we check for m_vecViewOffset[2] to lower again down to 46.044968f, which is a full crouch, defined as `player_crouch_full`.

 ```
 if (pResult->m_value.m_float == 64.062561f) {